BodduRaviteja/TrafficSignClassifier/README.md

 Project Name: Trafficsign Classification

-It is basically a MulticlassClassification with Neural network.
+It is a MulticlassClassification.
 This Project is created in PyCharm IDE using Tensorflow-Keras framework.
-I have architectural reference of LeNet CNN and fine tuned for good accuracy
+I have used architectural reference of LeNet CNN and fine tuned.

 The workflow follows:
 1. Importing required Modules
 2. Git cloning of Data
 3. Unpacking of data
 4. Data pre-processing and Augmentation
-5. Model Definition
+5. Model Definition with tuning hyperparameters
 6. Model Score Evaluation
 7. Model testing